 In January 2008, General Manager, Stan Pylant, added the title of Station Manager to Denise’s duties as News Director.
 “We are at a time in our industry that requires leaders with a strong vision and the talent to move the organization forward.
 Denise is an innovator and her appointment means WHNT will continue to be at the forefront in providing news and information in this new media age,” Pylant said when making the announcement.

-Denise and her husband, Mark, live in the Hurricane Valley area of Madison County (near New Market).
+Denise and her husband, Mark, live in the Hurricane Creek area of northeast Madison County (near New Market).
 She enjoys the peacefulness of country life.
-They have more than a dozen free-ranging chickens and three dogs.
-Denise thoroughly enjoys the Tennessee Valley - the people, the places and the playtime activities this area offers.
+They have more than a dozen free-ranging chickens and two dogs.
+Denise thoroughly enjoys the Tennessee Valley – the people, the places and the playtime activities this area offers.
 When not working, Denise enjoys mountain biking at Monte Sano State Park, playing softball at the Metro Kiwanis SportsPlex, kayaking with friends from the Huntsville Canoe Club and taking pictures of the spectacular natural beauty that surrounds the Tennessee Valley.
 She also enjoys frequenting the local restaurants & shops and enjoys the visual and performing arts in the Tennessee Valley.

-"As the Tennessee Valley grows, I want to make sure the news and information services we provide, reflect what the consumers want.
+“As the Tennessee Valley grows, I want to make sure the news and information services we provide, reflect what the consumers want.
 Please feel free to let me know how we can do a better job for you.
-We also accept compliments when you find we're doing things well," she said.
+We also accept compliments when you find we’re doing things well,” she said.
 Email Denise at email@example.com.
+Follow me on Twitter @denisevickers.